janaperic/meta-ce/README.md

 4. Add bootloader variable 'homework_variable' ✅
 5. Write a distro specific conf file ✅
 6. Write an inventory script for reading 'homework_variable'
-7. write a recipe for the inventory script
+7. Write a recipe for the inventory script
 8. Override polling intervals in mender.conf (via recipe)